Sesans/ReactProject_library/README.md

 A web application for managing an e-commerce shopping cart, built with **React**, **TypeScript**, and **Vite**, and connected to a backend API.

+## APS Requirements

+Each requirements is commented with "Functional Requirement 'x'"
+1. Add products to the Cart.
+2. View products.
+3. Edit item quantity.

 ## Features

 - **Add to Cart**: Users can add items to the shopping cart.